Il Processo: Is the Netflix Show Based on Real Life?

 Despite being a legal drama that exposes some harsh truths about our society, ‘Il Processo’ is not based on a true story.
 While nothing much is available about the show and its inspiration, it’s not surprising that it was created by Alessandro Fabbri.
 Fabbri gained international acclaim for co-writing ‘1992’ an Italian political thriller, and once again, left his mark with the thriller, ‘The Double Hour’.

-As a screenwriter and an author, Fabbri seems to work best with complex thrillers that including multiple characters.
+As a screenwriter and author, Fabbri works best with complex thrillers that include multiple characters.
 Most of his work has strong elements of Italian politics and its legal system in them.
 This becomes relevant due to the clash of politics and law in Italy.
-Over the years, Italian justice system has also been labeled dysfunctional.
+Over the years, the Italian justice system has also been labeled dysfunctional.
 In ‘Il Processo’ we see this as the series progresses, and things become increasingly muddled for our lawyers.

-The series also looks at the class hierarchies in our system as we learn more about Linda Monaco, and the Monaco family from those who work for them.
+The series also examines the class hierarchies in our system as we learn more about Linda Monaco and the Monaco family from those who work for them.
 But as it progresses, we also learn that things may not be exactly what they seem.
 As Linda insists on her innocence, the trial takes an unexpected direction, with new witnesses and suspects.
-Through ‘Il Processo’, Fabbri exposes the corruption, greed and inhumanity of our kind.
+Through ‘Il Processo,’ Fabbri exposes the corruption, greed, and inhumanity of our kind.

 Read More: Best Legal TV Shows of All Time